DRT Legal Solutions

 On 22.02.09, the Indore Branch of ‘ICAI’ (Institute of Chartered Accountants of India) in the ensuing ‘National Conference at Indore’ has invited Mr. Ram Kishan to deliver a Special Address on ‘Video Arguments in Judicial Proceedings’ An exclusive article on this topic has been published on our web site vide link http://www.drtsolutions.com/courtech.htm .
 This article will also be published on their Souvenir specially being brought out on this occasion.
 Video Recording of the proposed Address will also be available to the interested persons.
 Further details will be announced in the regular weekly mails.

-In this connection, we are pleased to inform that our two DVDs on this particular matter are in great demand.
 The above proposed Address will create further interest in all concerned persons in the society.
 A responsive and efficient Judiciary is firs pre-requisite of an effective democratic society like ours.
 Through our concentrated efforts in ‘DRT Trials’ pertaining to defence of Borrowers and Guarantors, we intend to make all possible suggestions in the arena of court proceedings, legislation, management and technology.

 (3) Entrepreneurs – the Change Agents for the Society :-